Mrjojosa/Mrjojosa/README.md

 ### Francisco Joven

-## Hey there
+## Hey there people

-I am Francisco from México

-- 🔭 I’m currently a software engineering student at the Tec de Monterrey
+I am Francisco from México🌮, currently I'm on my sixth semester of studyng as a software engenireer at the Tec de Monterrey.

 - 🌱 I’m currently learning how to develop a machine learning system
 - 👯 I’m looking to collaborate on open source projects
 - ⚡ Fun fact: I´m a top ranked Legends of Runeterra player on the american server